MicrosoftDocs/azure-devops-docs/docs/organizations/settings/set-area-paths.md

    > [!div class="mx-imgBorder"]
    > ![Area page for team, on-premises versions](media/team-defaults/open-areas-fabrikam-team.png)

-2. Choose the area path(s) to be active for each team.
+2. Choose one or more area paths to be active for each team.

     > [!div class="mx-imgBorder"]
     > ![Work, Iterations page for team, on-premises versions](media/team-defaults/stdefaults-add-area-paths.png)